 Under existing authority granted under Section 5.177.1 of the Los Angeles Administrative Code (LAAC), the Office of Finance has created an Offer in Compromise program that allows financially troubled taxpayers to enter into settlement agreements for their outstanding tax liabilities.
-Businesses that wish to participate in the program and submit offers must complete an application and provide proof of their inability to pay.
+Businesses that wish to participate in the program and submit offers must complete an application.
 Additionally, taxpayers with annual gross receipts exceeding $1,000,000.00 must submit a financial statement and additional documents as required by circumstances.
 Please review the FAQs below for more information regarding the Offer in Compromise program.

 Apply for an Offer in Compromise

 Financial Statement (Use only if Annual Gross Receipts exceed $1,000,000.00)

 An Offer in Compromise is a taxpayer’s proposal to pay the Office of Finance an amount that is less than the full amount due on an account.